amitchell94/spring-restful-web-service/README.md

 ### Prerequisites

-In order to execute this program you will need to install the Java JDK.
+In order to execute this program you will need have the Java JDK installed.

-### Installing
-To get the development environment up and running, you will first need to create the database.

 ## Built With